JALB91/ERM/libs/README.md

 ## CMakeLists.txt

-There are two cmake helper macros available to setup your project, they will will gather sources based on the `ERM_TARGET_API` (see the available options [here](https://github.com/JALB91/ERM/blob/master/README.md)), create a library/executable (based on which method you call), set common C++ options, properties and definitions, they are called respectively:
+There are two cmake helper macros available to setup your project, they will will gather sources based on the `ERM_RENDERING_API` (see the available options [here](https://github.com/JALB91/ERM/blob/master/README.md)), create a library/executable (based on which method you call), set common C++ options, properties and definitions, they are called respectively:

 - `erm_library_project(VERSION DESCRIPTION)`
 - `erm_executable_project(VERSION DESCRIPTION)`